What is a living wall?

 How does HH’s system differ from traditional systems?

-All Habitat Horticulture vertical wall systems share the following design characteristics that make them unique in the marketplace:
+All Habitat Horticulture living wall systems share the following design characteristics that make them unique in the marketplace:

 Weight & Depth